 .
 This sounds like a lot, but it amounts to a little less than 15 chocolates a day if you ration it out instead of saving them up and eating them in one big marathon.

 (Alliance) or Spring Fling

-(Horde) is arguably one of the funniest (and/or most disturbing) achievements in the game, when you stop to think about it.
+(Horde) is arguably one of the funniest (and/or most disturbing) achievements in the game.

 This one will run you 100 Noblegarden chocolates in order to buy the holiday's noncombat pet, the Spring Rabbit

 .
 What do you get for your hard-won confectioneries?
 The pet has a fairly unique behavior; like Stinker

 , the skunk you're awarded for Shop Smart, Shop Pet ...
 Smart

 , it falls in love, but -- unlike absolutely everything else in this T-rated game, which is a pity -- it makes babies.
 Leave your Spring Rabbit in proximity to someone else's Spring Rabbit and ... um ... you'll get more rabbits.
 Parents may want to keep their own small offspring away from the monitor for the duration of the holiday unless they want the subject of "the talk" to be prompted by pixelated rabbit affaires de coeur

 Before the revamped version of Noblegarden went live in 2009, I wrote that the highlight of my playing experience was going to be a raid full of players with Spring Rabbits out, and my guild didn't disappoint.
 10-mans will get five nice stable rabbit pairs, but a 25-man raid with a full complement of rabbits inevitably leaves one rabbit without a mate.
 Or so I thought.
 Near as I can tell, rabbits "pair off" based on proximity rather than actual emotional attachment, but once you've got a bunch of tiny bunny children running around, it gets a little hard to tell.